open-forest-observatory/ofo-argo/docs/admin/cluster-creation-and-resizing.md

 ## Set up `kubectl` to control Kubernetes

-This is required the first time you interact with Kubernetes on the cluster. `kubectl` is a tool to control Kubernetes (the cluster's software, not its computs nodes/VMs) from your local command line.
+This is required the first time you interact with Kubernetes on the cluster. `kubectl` is a tool to control Kubernetes (the cluster's software, not its compute nodes/VMs) from your local command line.

 Once the `openstack coe cluster list` status (command above) changes to `CREATE_COMPLETE`, get the Kubernetes configuration file (`kubeconfig`) and configure your environment: